Article

 The standard response to everything I have just written is that evolution by natural selection takes care of it.
 Random mutation provides variation, natural selection retains useful variants, and over deep time the genome gradually accumulates the complexity we observe.
 The argument has a long pedigree and a lot of cultural authority.
 It is also, in this context, a category mistake.

-Natural selection acts on existing replicators.
+Natural selection by its nature acts only on existing replicators.
 It cannot act before there is a replicator.
 The whole machinery of mutation, selection, and inheritance presupposes a self-replicating system that already has the capacity to copy information, retain useful variants, and pass them on.
 Until that machinery exists, there is no selection.
-There is only chemistry.
+There is only undirected chemistry operating in the absence of replication.
 And chemistry on its own is not a selection mechanism.
 It is a set of physical processes that move toward thermodynamic equilibrium, which is the opposite of what life requires.

 For natural selection to begin operating, LUCA had to exist.
 LUCA’s existence cannot be explained by natural selection, because natural selection requires LUCA, or something at least as complex, to already be running.
-This is not a minor technicality.
+This problem is not a minor technicality at all.
 It is the foundational gap in the chance-plus-selection account of life, and it is a gap that no amount of additional evolutionary biology can fill, because evolutionary biology operates downstream of the gap.

 Every step of the regression encounters the same wall.
 There is no version of the chance-plus-selection account that explains the origin of the first self-replicating system, because every self-replicating system that we know about, or can plausibly imagine, is itself too complex to arise by chance in the available time.